abhyuday-fr/go-rss-aggregator/README.md

 3. Parses the RSS XML and saves new posts to the database.
 4. Automatically skips already existing posts to avoid duplicates.

-## 🤝 Contributing

-Feel free to open issues or submit pull requests to improve the project!